android/kotlin-guides/style.md

         it.toString()
         ```

- 5. Before a colon (`:`) only if used in a class decalration for specifying a base class / interfaces or when used in a `where` clause for [generic constraints](https://kotlinlang.org/docs/reference/generics.html#generic-constraints).
+ 5. Before a colon (`:`) only if used in a class declaration for specifying a base class / interfaces or when used in a `where` clause for [generic constraints](https://kotlinlang.org/docs/reference/generics.html#generic-constraints).

     ```kotlin
     // WRONG!